The photo shows the little racing car driven by Big Heart Bear.

 I only thought about this afterwards, but you can learn from my mistake.
 Staining the mudguards a deeper colour or using contrasting food colouring would make the toy more attractive, so now is the time to do it before gluing the mudguards in place.
 My mistake was to try to stain it afterwards, and the problem is that the glue makes the stain blotchy.

 Hold the mudguards in place, mark and drill the holes for the axles.
 Now, with the wheels in place, glue the mudguards.
 Try not to apply too much glue at this stage.
 I suggest marking the areas to be glued lightly with a pencil.

 The photo showing the clamps in place.
 This also illustrates the wisdom of pre-staining mudguards before assembly, as noted in step 9.

-More print ready PDF wooden toy car projects, free to download and build right away.
+More print ready PDF wooden toy car plans, free to download and build right away.

 This free wooden toy car plan is inspired by the coupe from the 1930's, this roadster is fun to build.